SDiFI/masdif/README.md

 ## Frontend API

 Masdif provides a REST API for the frontend.
 We provide a web widget that is served by Masdif itself but can also be easily integrated into a web page.
-This widget is based on [rasa-webchat](https://github.com/botfront/rasa-webchat), adapted to Masdif communication protocols instead of using socket.io.
+The widget source code can be found [here](https://github.com/SDiFI/webchat).

 The following API endpoints are provided: